orgitcog/neural-nestor-gauge-logic/README_dev.md

 This document contains development setup instructions and project structure information for the Tensor Logic educational demo.

 ## Getting Started

+### Have a Look Around in the Documents

+Before diving into development, take a moment to explore the comprehensive documentation available in the [`docs/`](./docs/) folder.
+The [`docs/README.md`](./docs/README.md) file provides a complete guide to all documentation, research materials, and development notes, including:

+- The original Tensor Logic research paper
+- Development prompts and project history
+- Performance optimization analysis
+- CI/CD setup guides
+- Security audit documentation
+- And much more

+This documentation index will help you understand the project's theoretical foundation, development process, and available resources.

 ### Prerequisites